ansonfu886/BMES-BasicArduinoWorkshop/README.md

 1. Download [ARDUINO IDE](https://www.arduino.cc/en/Main/Software).
 2. Pair up as a team.
-3. Make sure your team has one Arduino UNO board with USE cable and solderless breadboard.
+3. Make sure your team has one Arduino UNO board with USB cable and solderless breadboard.
 4. Turn on Arduino IDE and move on to Step 1 !

 <hr>

 ## Step 1 - Introduction of Arduino

+1.1 What is Arduino?
+Why Arduino?
+  Arduino is an open-source electronics platform based on easy-to-use hardware and software.
+Arduino boards are able to read inputs and turn it into an output.